smartbotzadmin/obsidian-wp/aii/rules.md

 applyTo: '**/*.{js,jsx,ts,tsx,py,c,cc,cpp,cs,h,hpp}'
 ---

-Be clear, brief and straightforward.
+Be brief, clear, direct and straightforward, do only what user request, keep it simple and,
 Don't introduce things out of context.

 # Principles